grumets/nimmbus/GUF_integration/guf_css.md

 ### span.guf_key
-This class is used to describe the style for the names (titles) of the feedback item elements at first level such as "Title", "Abstract", "Purpose", etc and applies to all of them at the same time.
+This class is used to describe the style for the names (titles) of the feedback item elements at first level such as "Abstract", "Purpose", etc and applies to all of them at the same time.

 By default is defined as "font-weight: bold".